ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

-I've decided to call Elon's systematic approach "Elongineering" (I tried other words like Elonpreneurship, but they just don't have the right ring).
+I've decided to call Elon's systematic approach "Elongineering" (I tried other words like Elonpreneurship, but they just don't have the right ring!).
 My ambition is to get the terminology on the Merriam-Webster dictionary by 2030!
 I will get back to why this goal isn't as silly as it sounds.

-&nbsp;&nbsp;

-I'd like to mention that I do believe some are born with innate skills, like physicist John von Neumann, who apparently could recite entire books out of memory(!) and many researchers who lead the way in the [development of the digital era](https://www.amazon.com/Dream-Machine-M-Mitchell-Waldrop/dp/1732265119).
-But its also worth noting that great men and women who accomplished extraordinary achievements during their careers have made excruciating efforts (check [Talent is overrated](https://geoffcolvin.com/books/talent-is-overrated/)).
-Looking at Elon's bio, there really isn't anything that stands out, up until selling his first company.
-Unlike the geniuses that appear in the "Dream Machine", I don't think he was born with any special talent.
-I hope you will keep reading with this in mind.

 &nbsp;&nbsp;